bZxNetwork/bzx.network_website/collections/_posts/2020-01-15-introducing-bzxdao.markdown

 - the assets supported by the protocol,
 - the percent of interest collected from lenders,
 - the coefficients of the interest rate model,
-- the minimum staking time for token holders,
-- the rate of inflation of the BZRX token,
+- the time weighting rate for the BZRX token
-- and the distribution of BZRX tokens minted via inflation.
+- the LP tokens accepted for fee sharing rewards

 The tokens can be distributed to representatives, token holders, or through grants.
-A consequence of there being only three representatives in a system requiring majority rule is that an attack on the DAO requires at least 2/3rds of the active voting power.
+A consequence of there being only three representatives in a system requiring majority rule is that an attack on the DAO requires at least 1/2 of the active voting power.
 To pass a resolution, votes must be signaled twice, and between each signal at least 16 hours must elapse.
 This prevents a representative from making even a single finalized vote without the full consent of their stakers.

 **The Executive** is composed of the two leads of the core development team.
 The members of the executive branch will not always be part of the original core development team.
 Representatives may submit proposals to elect new executives.
 However, since this requires the vote of the executives themselves, the model resembles a Web of Trust.
 Much like the executive branch in traditional political systems, the executive has no power to propose or pass proposals on its own.
 Instead, the executive is to simply act as a check on the legislative branch, vetoing malicious proposals and attempts by representatives to form cartels.
 By restricting the powers of the executive to ratifying upgrade proposals and inflation reward distributions, regulatory risk is minimized.
 In the worst case scenario, a regulator could prevent further upgrades to the protocol by apprehending the executive administrator keys.
 To mitigate this risk, executives can be replaced by a unanimous vote of the legislative.
 Replacement of the executive does not require approval of the executive.